ethereum/ethereum-org-website/src/content/nft/index.md

 #### A greener Ethereum: Eth2 {#eth2}

 Ethereum is currently going through a series of upgrades, known as Eth2, that will replace mining with [staking](/staking/).
-This will remove computing power as a security mechanism, and reduce Ethereum's carbon footprint by ~99.98%[`*`](#source-1).
+This will remove computing power as a security mechanism, and reduce Ethereum's carbon footprint by ~99.98%<sup>[^1]</sup>.
 In this world, stakers commit funds instead of computing power to secure the network.

 The energy-cost of Ethereum will become the cost of running a home computer multiplied by the number of nodes in the network.
 If there are 10,000 nodes in the network and the cost of running a home computer is roughly 525kWh per year.
-That's 5,250,000kWh[`*`](#source-1) per year for the entire network.
+That's 5,250,000kWh<sup>[^1]</sup> per year for the entire network.

 We can use this to compare Eth2 to a global service like Visa.
-100,000 Visa transactions uses 149kWh of energy[`**`](#source-2).
-In Eth2, that same number of transactions would cost 17.4kWh of energy or ~11% of the total energy[`***`](#source-3).
+100,000 Visa transactions uses 149kWh of energy<sup>[^2]</sup>.
+In Eth2, that same number of transactions would cost 17.4kWh of energy or ~11% of the total energy<sup>[^3]</sup>.
 That's without considering the many optimisations being worked on in parallel to Eth2, like [rollups](/glossary/#rollups).
 It could be as little as 0.1666666667kWh of energy for 100,000 transactions.

 Importantly this improves the energy efficiency while preserving Ethereum's decentralization and security.
 Many other blockchains out there might already use some form of staking, but they're secured by a select few stakers, not the thousands that Ethereum will have.
 The more decentralization, the more secure the system.

 [More on energy estimates](#footnotes-and-sources)

+_We’ve provided this basic comparison to baseline your understanding of Eth2 energy consumption against a familiar name.
+However, in practice, it’s not really correct to compare based on number of transactions.
+Ethereum’s energy output is time-based.
+If Ethereum did more or less transactions from one minute to the next, the energy output would stay the same._

+_It’s also important to remember that Ethereum does more than just financial transactions, it’s a platform for applications, so a fairer comparison might be to both companies like Visa, AWS and more!_

 #### Timelines {#timelines}